-- 1. CCAS staff does not fall under the direction of the volunteers - 2.
+- 1. CCAS staff does not fall under the direction of the Volunteers - 2.
 That you will be professional with the CCAS staff and your fellow volunteers. - 3.
 That you shall report any incidents that might bring discredit to CCAS. - 4.
 That you shall refrain from public criticism of CCAS staff, and the CCAS organization. - 5.
 That you shall learn and accomplish your duties promptly, correctly, and pleasantly. - 6.
 That you shall attend the training and meetings scheduled. - 7.
-That you shall actively encourage all volunteers to abide by the Department of Public Safety (DPS) Code of Conduct, and the polices of CCAS. - 8.
+That you shall actively encourage all volunteers to abide by the Department of Public Safety (DPS) Code of Ethics, DPS Code of Conduct, and the polices of CCAS. - 8.
 That you shall honor the DPS's Privacy Policy. - 9.
 That you shall support proper and authorized use of CCAS resources. - 10.
 That you shall maintain the confidentiality of privileged information entrusted to you. - 11.
 That you shall not contact vendors, vets or other departments without prior approval. - 12.
 That you shall refrain from criticizing DPS/CCAS, its policies or employees if offensive, obscene, unlawful, or reckless with regards to the truth. - 13.
 That you shall refrain from addressing the public as a representative of CCAS without advance permission. - 14.
-That you shall not give dog treats from home, per our staff veterinarian. - 15.
-That you shall not remove E-collars or cones from any animal. - 16.
-That you shall not walk dogs, "not up for adoption or not under six (6) months of age". - 17.
-That you shall be ready to leave the building at 5:30 pm, Tuesday thru Saturday and 5:00 pm on Sunday. - 18.
-Be familiar with Cobb policies and procedures - 19.
-Always be polite, courteous, and respectful - 20.
-That you shall not threaten, intimidate, or coerce any member of CCAS or any other volunteer while in the fulfillment of your duties.
+That you shall not give dog treats from home, per our Staff Veterinarian. - 15.
+That you shall not remove E-collars or cone from any animal. - 16.
+That you shall not walk dogs, "not up for adoption or not six (6) months of age". - 17.
+That you shall be ready to leave the building at 4:30 pm Tuesday-Sunday.
+The shelter is closed on Monday. - 18.
+Be familiar with Cobb policies and procedures

+- 19. Always be polite, courteous and respectful - 20.
+That you shall not threaten, intimidate or coercive any Member of CCAS or any other Volunteer while in the fulfillment of your duties.